 These routes are a just a few of the great running options so don’t be afraid to head out and discover your own.
 Grab a Whistler map and lots of friendly advice at the Whistler Visitor Centre and keep yourself occupied this vacation.

 - Hit up the We Run Whistler Facebook Page for current clinics or a chance to meet local runners.

 - If you prefer to get off road, check out this post for ideas for trail running routes.

 - When the rainy days arrive The Core Whistler has got you covered with cross-training and spin classes.

-- The North Face Half Marathon lands in June and is the first big running event of summer – but there’s running events throughout the year – stay tuned to our running page to see the events as they are added, or check out our races and challenges blog to get a taste of all the fitness events on the go.
+- The Whistler Half Marathon lands in June and is the first big running event of summer – but there’s running events throughout the year – stay tuned to our running page to see the events as they are added, or check out our races and challenges blog to get a taste of all the fitness events on the go.